 Thank you for your interest in Android!
 You can help improve Android by reporting issues and feature requests in the Android Issue Tracker.
 The Android Issue Tracker contains a list of pending technical tasks across a variety of topics, information relevant to those tasks, and information about progress on those tasks, including which ones might get worked on in the short term.

-Issue Tracker is not a customer support forum.
-For support information, see the Nexus and Pixel help centers.
+Issue Tracker isn't a customer support forum.
+For support information, see the Pixel or the Android help center.
 Support for other devices is provided by the device manufacturers or by the carriers selling those devices.

-Support for Google applications is through Google's support site.
-Support for third-party applications is provided by the application's developer, e.g. through the contact information provided on Google Play.
+Support for Google apps is through Google's support site.
+Support for third-party apps is provided by the app's developer, for example through the contact information provided on Google Play.
 For a list of more Android support resources, see our Community page.

 There are no guarantees that any particular bug can be fixed in any particular release.
-To see what happens to your bug once you report it, read Life of a Bug.
+To see what happens to your bug after you report it, read Life of a bug.